fi-losopher/Perception/README.md

 # Perception - Your AI Powered Seeing Assistant

-A lightweight object detection web application using YOLOv5, Flask, and OpenCV.
+(only IF my professor didn't hate me..I think I could have gotten a better grade for this. 😪) A lightweight object detection web application using YOLOv5, Flask, and OpenCV.
 This project features a React frontend interface integrated with a robust Python backend for real-time object detection using webcam or uploaded images, specifically designed to assist visually impaired individuals.

 ✨ Features<br>